jefflill/checkrr/NAS-SETUP.md

           formatter: default
       ```

+    **NOTE:** I was able to get hardware acceleration going in the scan
+    on my DXP4800 Plus but doing that was actually THREE TIMES SLOWER
+    than just using the CPU, so this is disabled by default.

+    You can enable HW acceleration by uncommeting this line
+    in the [checkrr.yaml] config file.

+    ```
+    #ffmpegArgs: "-hwaccel vaapi"
+    ```

 21. Install the **Disk Location** app and then goto
     **Tools/Dish Location** to configure it.
 I configured
     2 row and 4 columns formatted as 300x150px with the